 Below are some interesting, insightful, surprising and sometimes curious manifestations of Chopin’s music in popular culture and modern life.
+For examples of Chopin in modern song, see here.
 This page will stay relatively static, but if you want to stay in touch with Chopin in today’s world follow me on Twitter, @anniklafarge.

 The Victorian Music Box, a guest house in Aspen, Colorado, whose architectural façade was inspired by Chopin’s Nocturne op.
 9, no. 2.
 Click here to read more about how the creative team at CCY Architects worked with Chopin’s score to develop the perforated scrim that would, through a play of light and shadow, evoke Chopin’s music in architecture.